arun1729/cog/README.md

 ## Config

-If no config is provided while creating a Cog instance, it will use the defaults:
+If no config is provided when creating a Cog instance, it will use the defaults:

 ```
 COG_PATH_PREFIX = "/tmp"